top of page

 By Patty Laushman

-Have you ever heard of pathological demand avoidance (PDA)?
-While not a recognized diagnosis in the DSM-5, it’s a set of personality and behavioral traits that match a subset of people on the autism spectrum.
-It affects how they respond to everyday demands and expectations they have of themselves as well as the expectations others have of them.
+Have you ever heard of pathological demand avoidance?
+Otherwise knows as PDA or PDA autism, it’s a set of personality and behavioral traits that match a subset of people on the autism spectrum.
+Though not a recognized diagnosis in the DSM-5, it's a meaningful description whose constellation of symptoms affect how these individuals respond to everyday demands and expectations others have of them and even the expectations they have of themselves.
+In short, PDA autism in adults can really negatively impact their quality of life.

 Externally, it looks like they tend to refuse to cooperate with requests from other people, even when complying is in their best interest.
 Internally, they may feel completely unable to do things that even they want for themself if those things feel like “demands.”

-In this blog post, I'll dive into what PDA is, its symptoms, how it affects those who have it, and how to support adults who match this profile.
+In this blog post, I'll dive into what PDA is, PDA symptoms in adults, how it affects those who have it, and how to support and deal with PDA in adults who match this profile.

 What is Pathological Demand Avoidance, aka Persistent Drive for Autonomy?